I applied my heart to what I observed and learned a lesson from what I saw (Proverbs 24:31).

 Welcome to Lessons from a Monastery where I record what I’ve learned from those wiser than the world (I Corinthians 1:25).
 Having lived in Thessaloniki, Greece for half a decade, I recorded all the experiences, lessons, and blessings I received from visiting women’s monasteries in Northern Greece (Macedonia) in my first book The Scent of Holiness: Lessons from a Women’s Monastery (now available for purchase here).

 I never expected that by spending time at monasteries I would learn enough to fill a book; but it turned out I knew very little and learned very much.
-This blog serves as an outlet for my “continuing education,” as well as the footnotes I would have liked to add to my book if only it could have been limitless in length.
+This blog serves as an outlet for my “continuing education.”

 Please join me in my reflections on the things I’ve learned, and the more spiritual things I have yet to put into practice.